email: roadarch@outlook.com

 Magnolia, NJ

 The Lancaster sign was installed in 1962.
-It is composed of three shades of red.
+The panels were three different shades of red, indicating that some letters had been replaced over the years.
 In 2016, the sign was donated to a collector who plans to open a McDonald's Museum in Pennsylvania.

 McDonald's [gone]